lutz1nger/cs50p-notes-and-solutions/lecture-4-libraries/notes-4.md

 + always read the documentation of a library

 ### RANDOM
-+ library/module to generate randomness contaning e.g. following functions
++ library/module to generate randomness containing e.g. following functions

 | function | description |
 | --- | --- |